cessda/cessda.guidelines.public/platform/deployment-pipeline-details.md

 **Figure 1:** *The pipeline for building applications from source code*

-Each component is packaged as a [Docker container](https://www.docker.com/resources/what-container) at the end of the build process and given a unique image tag based on the Jenkins build number.
+Each  {% include glossary.html entry="component" %} is packaged as a [Docker container](https://www.docker.com/resources/what-container) at the end of the build process and given a unique image tag based on the Jenkins build number.

 ## Deploying the Components

-The pipeline is used to deploy the same build of a component (the Docker container) to the development, staging and production environments, but different tests take place between each deployment step.
+The pipeline is used to deploy the same build of a  {% include glossary.html entry="component" %} (the Docker container) to the development, staging and production environments, but different tests take place between each deployment step.

 ![gcp23-figure2.png](../assets/gcp23-figure2.png)